 Direct emission from quartet excited states triggered by upconversion phenomena in solid-phase synthesized fluorescent lead-free organic–inorganic hybrid compounds†

-We report, for the first time, solid-phase gram-scale syntheses of two lead-free, zero-dimensional (0D) fluorescent organic–inorganic hybrid compounds, [Bu4N]2[MnBr4] (1) and [Ph4P]2[MnBr4] (2) achieved by grinding the organic and inorganic precursor salts.
-Solid-phase synthetic route has several advantages for modulating molecular dimensionalities.
-During grinding, organic cations and Mn2+ cations are co-crystallized together in solid-state, forming 0D assembly at the molecular level where each individual metal centers are surrounded by organic cations.
-Green light emission peaked at 520 nm is observed with photoluminescence (PL) quantum yield (QY) of 47% for both compounds.
-Here, we also report, for the first time, the upconversion phenomenon which triggers different emission energies occurred in different quartet states of Mn, 4T1(4G), 4T2(4G), 4A1(4G), 4E(4G), 4T2(4D), 4E(4D), and 4T1(4P).
-These optical properties are unusual phenomena which breaks the Kasha's rule of emission.
-Single particle imaging and low-temperature PL measurement are performed to get a deeper insight into these ground products.
+We report, for the first time, the solid-phase gram-scale synthesis of two lead-free, zero-dimensional (0D) fluorescent organic–inorganic hybrid compounds, [Bu4N]2[MnBr4] (1) and [Ph4P]2[MnBr4] (2), achieved by grinding the organic and inorganic precursor salts.
+The solid-phase synthetic route has several advantages for modulating molecular dimensionalities.
+During grinding, organic cations and Mn2+ cations are co-crystallized together in the solid-state, forming a 0D assembly at the molecular level where each individual metal center is surrounded by organic cations.
+Both compounds exhibit an emission peak at 520 nm and a photoluminescence (PL) quantum yield (QY) of 47%.
+Here, we also report, for the first time, the upconversion phenomena which trigger different emission energies occurring in different quartet states of Mn, 4T1(4G), 4T2(4G), 4A1(4G), 4E(4G), 4T2(4D), 4E(4D), and 4T1(4P).
+These optical properties are unusual phenomena which break Kasha's rule of emission.
+Single particle imaging and low-temperature PL measurement are performed to obtain a deeper insight into these ground products.
 These results pave a new path to develop highly fluorescent non-toxic hybrid compounds with remarkable optical properties.